cp3402-students/cp3402-2023-a2-team04/deployment.md

 #### Step 3: Development of the theme
 1. Open PHPStorm
 2. File > Open
-3. Select the wordpress-data folder created by the docker compose
+3. Select the wp-content directory created by the docker compose
 4. Make changes to theme as desired
 5. Throughout development go back to command line and `git add .` to add all changed files OR use PHPStorm Commit section to add files and create commits